-- 14 I will praise You, for I am fearfully and wonderfully made; marvelous are Your works, and that my soul knows very well. - 15 My frame was not hidden from You, when I was made in secret, and skillfully wrought in the lowest parts of the earth.
+Psalm 139:14-17 I will praise You, for I am fearfully and wonderfully made; Marvelous are Your works, And that my soul knows very well.
+My frame was not hidden from You, When I was made in secret, And skillfully wrought in the lowest parts of the earth.
+Your eyes saw my substance, being yet unformed.
+And in Your book they all were written, The days fashioned for me, When as yet there were none of them.
+How precious also are Your thoughts to me, O God!
+How great is the sum of them!

-God in His design of each child has deposited in them their inclinations, passions and gifts.
+God in His design of each child has deposited in them their inclinations, passions, and gifts.
 Encourage them to discover what they were designed for.
 Support them in their journey of discovery as they try out new things.
 They may succeed in some.
 They may get disappointed in others.
 But stand there beside them and guide them.
 Help them to learn and develop new skills.
 Give them what resources are appropriate and possible to nurture what God has placed in them.

-Bring Out the Best in Them
+Bring out the best in them

-- 1 Praise the LORD!
-Happy is the person who honors the LORD, who takes pleasure in obeying his commands. - 2 The good man's children will be powerful in the land; his descendants will be blessed.
+Psalm 112:1,2 (GNT) Praise the LORD!
+Happy is the person who honors the LORD, who takes pleasure in obeying his commands.
+The good man's children will be powerful in the land; his descendants will be blessed.

-God has designed children to be powerful, to have impact and influence.
-Our role is to help develop our children, nurture them into their full potential and help bring out the best in them.
+God has designed children to be powerful and to have impact and influence.
+Our role is to help develop our children, nurture them into their full potential, and help bring out the best in them.

-Speak positively to build their confidence.

-Commend them for their character and skill they are developing.

-Commend them for things they take initiative in.

-Teach them to make right choices and how to recognize wrong choices.

-Encourage them when they feel overwhelmed with their assignments and tasks.

-Engage with them when they ask for your advice.
+- Speak positively to build their confidence. - Commend them for their character and skill that they are developing.
+Commend them for things that they take initiative in. - Teach them to make right choices and how to recognize wrong choices.
+Encourage them when they feel overwhelmed with their assignments and tasks. - Engage with them when they ask for your advice.
 Help them think through the process.

-Even when they fail, stand by them and speak faith and hope into their hearts.
+Even when they fail, stand by them, and speak faith and hope into their hearts.

-Allocate Time and Room for Conversation
+Allocate time and room for conversation